 A good trainer will use a consistent training technique and be able to explain why it works.
 A GREAT trainer will be able to explain several different techniques, why they work, what the side-effects are, how to deal with the side-effects, and how to choose an approach that works for the client and the dog.
 No training technique is without side effects, if there was one single perfect technique that existed then all dog trainers would be using it.
 Dogs learn fastest from what they do right, therefore it is critically important to use techniques that encourage your puppy to make the right choice instead of just discouraging them from making the wrong choice.

-BabyDog trainers are firm believers in the humane hierarchy, and will try just about anything in order to help you with your pup.
+BabyDog trainers are firm believers in the humane hierarchy.
 If you have a clear vision of the techniques you would like to try, please discuss your ideas with the trainer up front so we can work together successfully.
 Remember that dog training is a team sport…open communication between the trainer, the client and the dog is essential.
 All that matters is that we move forward with an approach that will be effective for you and your dog.

-For further clarity, we rely heavily on Learning Theory, Canine Communication and Impulse Control.
+For further clarity, we rely heavily on Learning Theory, Canine Communication, psychology and Impulse Control.
 We leave our ego at the door, we are not afraid to share clients or make referrals to our peers in the industry, we will never discourage a client from using a competitor’s service.
-Our priority is the quality of our service and the safety of our clients and their dogs, and we will use whatever training method will get results for each client-dog team that we work with.
-There is more than one way to raise a child, and there is more than one way to raise a puppy.
+Our priority is the quality of our service and the safety of our clients and their dogs, There is more than one way to raise a child, and there is more than one way to raise a puppy.